 The firing process of both red- and black-figure vessels consisted of three stages.
 During the first, oxidizing stage, air was allowed into the kiln, turning the whole vase the color of the clay.
 In the subsequent stage, green wood was introduced into the chamber and the oxygen supply was reduced, causing the object to turn black in the smoky environment.
 In the third stage, air was reintroduced into the kiln; the reserved portions turned back to orange while the glossed areas remained black.

-Painted vases were often made in specific shapes for specific daily usesstoring and transporting wine and foodstuffs (amphora), drawing water (hydria), drinking wine or water (kantharos or kylix), and so onand for special, often ritual occasions, such as pouring libations (lekythos) or carrying water for the bridal bath (loutrophoros).
+Painted vases were often made in specific shapes for specific daily uses—storing and transporting wine and foodstuffs (amphorai), drawing water (hydriai), drinking wine or water (kantharoi or kylikes), and so on—and for special, often ritual occasions, such as pouring libations (lekythoi) or carrying water for the bridal bath (loutrophoroi).
 Their pictorial decorations provide insights into many aspects of Athenian life, and complement the literary texts and inscriptions from the Archaic and, especially, Classical periods.